-Some groups of people, including blacks and Hispanics, may be more likely than whites to develop PTSD.
+Some groups of people, including African-Americans and Hispanics, may be more likely than whites to develop PTSD.
 This may be because these groups are more likely to go through a trauma.
-For example, in Veterans who survived Vietnam, a larger percent of blacks, Hispanics, and Native Americans were in combat than whites.
+For example, in Veterans who survived Vietnam, a larger percent of African-Americans, Hispanics, and Native Americans were in combat than whites.

-Your culture or ethnic group also may affect how you react to trauma.
+Your culture may also affect how you react to trauma.
 For example, people from groups that are open and willing to talk about problems may be more willing to seek help.

 If you are in the military, you may have seen combat.
 You may have been on missions that exposed you to horrible and life-threatening experiences.
 You may have been shot at, seen a buddy shot, or seen death.
 These are types of events that can lead to PTSD.